 NOTE – You will need a Northwest Forest Pass (one per car), which can be purchased in person at the Mt.
 Baker Ranger District – Mt.
 Baker Office at 810 State Route 20 Sedro-Woolley, WA (Link to Map)

 Or you can buy an epass in advance online at the Discover Your Northwest website

 Or you can leave money in an envelope (by the big info sign) at the Rainy Lake Parking lot.

-Border crossing tips: Bring passport !!; no fruit, no veges, no meat (this isn’t a complete list !); trailmix is ok.
+Border crossing tips: Bring passport, Nexus or enhanced ID !!; no fruit, no veges, no meat (this isn’t a complete list !); trailmix is ok.
 There are stores in Sedro-Woolley if you want to get some fruit or a sandwich for your hike.

 The hike starts at the Rainy Pass trailhead, off Highway 20 (see location of trailhead below).

 The stats including Ann Lake at the end…